barthap/expo-mega-demo/hardware/README.md

 ## Circuit

 - Arduino Uno R3 board was used as a controller.
 - RGB is a common-anode 10mm LED, connected directly to Arduino PWM pins.
-Here, 1k resistors are used to limit the LED current.
+Here, 820 Ohm resistors are used to limit the LED current.
+If you need higher power LED or e.g. 12V LED strips, you need to use MOSFET transistors.
 - Bluetooth is a cheap `HM-10 / MLT-BT05` BT 4.0 module.
 Communicates over 3.3V, but needs 5V supply. (when powered with 3.3V, it enters the AT mode).
 [A comprehensive guide to this module can be found here](http://www.martyncurrey.com/hm-10-bluetooth-4ble-modules/).
 The module has one custom BLE service (`0xFFE0`) with one characteristics (`0xFFE1`) for serial communication.
 - A resistor voltage divider is used on the `Arduino TX -> Bluetooth RX` line to lower the input voltage from 5V to around 3.3V.
 Resistor ratio is 2k/1k.